cdlib/eschol-ui/README.md

 #### Styles ####

-Sass files within the scss folder contain all component and object CSS.
+Sass files within the scss folder contain all project CSS.
 They include:

 * **\_component.scss** or **\_object.scss** where the filename is named according to the component or object.
 There is only one component/object Sass file for each component/object.
 Note that there are no Sass files for layout files.
-Component CSS selectors are prepended with "c-", while object selectors use "o-".
+Component CSS selectors are prepended with `-c` while object CSS selectors use `-o`.

 * **\_utilities.scss** contain large chunks of styles that are included across many components and objects.
-They are written as Sass Placeholders and Mixins and are prepended with "u-".
+They are written as Sass Placeholders and Mixins and are prepended with `-u`.

 * **\_variables.scss** contain global Sass variables used throughout components and objects.
 These variables generally represent small values - like colors and spacing - and not blocks of styles, as within utilities.scss.